Increased Overall Average Conversion Rate

 The Solution: Kicking Out Invasive Ads with Namogoo Customer Journey Hijacking Prevention

-Seeing the problem up close, schuh’s e-commerce team agreed to run a 30-day Proof-of-Value (POV) with Namogoo to uncover the scale and effect of Online Journey Hijacking on their bottom line KPIs.
+Seeing the problem up close, schuh’s e-commerce team agreed to run a 30-day Proof-of-Value (POV) with Namogoo to uncover the scale and effect of Customer Journey Hijacking on their bottom line KPIs.

 “The main question to me was: How many of our users were actually seeing these ads?
 And what was the effect on our metrics?
 It made sense they would have a detrimental effect but we needed to test and confirm the actual scale and impact of these ads on our business.”